Cilantro, or coriander as it’s sometimes known, is a herb that is frequently used in Asian and South American cuisines, but enjoyed worldwide.

 Carefully pull the cilantro seed pods out of the smart garden’s grow deck.

 Carefully remove the cilantro and roots from the grow basket.
-Resist the urge to cut the grow basket, because you can use it again for DIY seed pods in the future.
+Resist the urge to cut the grow basket, because you can use it again for homemade seed pods in the future.

 Step 3 – Plant into the Soil Pots

 Place the cilantro into the soil and cover it roots with additional soil as needed.

 Don’t fill the pot with soil to the pot’s brim, because you still need room when you’re watering the plants.

 That’s all there is to transplanting to soil.

 AeroGarden Cilantro Final Thoughts

 Growing cilantro with your AeroGarden Harvest isn’t as easy as some other herbs, but with a bit of prudence and some gentle care along the way, this is can be a harvest that is well worth the effort.

 What you are rewarded with is a fragrant, versatile, and fresh herb for all kinds of dishes.
 Hydroponic cilantro will keep providing for as long as seven weeks.

 If you like your Asian and South American foods, then this is worth that little extra bit of effort.